kendrickassignment/cae-animals/PRODUCT_DOCS.md

 ### What's Actually Happening

 Every year, hundreds of food companies publish sustainability reports claiming progress toward cage-free egg commitments.
-These reports are long (often 200â€“300 pages), written in dense ESG language, and sometimes published in local languages like Bahasa Indonesia or Thai.
+These reports are long (often 200–300 pages), written in dense ESG language, and sometimes published in local languages like Bahasa Indonesia or Thai.

 The problem isn't that the claims are false.
 It's that they're *carefully true in a way that's functionally misleading.*

-A company writes "100% cage-free by 2025" on page 7, then on page 2, a scope statement limits the commitment to "company-owned operations" â€” quietly excluding 98% of their restaurants that are franchised.
+A company writes "100% cage-free by 2025" on page 7, then on page 2, a scope statement limits the commitment to "company-owned operations" — quietly excluding 98% of their restaurants that are franchised.
 Indonesia gets twelve mentions across the report for things like palm oil and youth employment, but zero mentions in the cage-free section.
-Commitment language shifts from "will source" to "aims to continue our work with suppliers" â€” a downgrade buried in a SASB disclosure appendix that nobody reads.
+Commitment language shifts from "will source" to "aims to continue our work with suppliers" — a downgrade buried in a SASB disclosure appendix that nobody reads.

 ### Why Manual Auditing Can't Keep Up

-On the NGO side, teams of 3â€“5 analysts are responsible for monitoring 50+ companies annually.
-Each report takes one to two weeks to review manually â€” cross-referencing footnotes, tracking language changes from prior years, checking which countries are included versus excluded.
+On the NGO side, teams of 3–5 analysts are responsible for monitoring 50+ companies annually.
+Each report takes one to two weeks to review manually — cross-referencing footnotes, tracking language changes from prior years, checking which countries are included versus excluded.

-The math: 50 companies Ã— 2 weeks per report = 100 weeks of analyst time per cycle.
+The math: 50 companies × 2 weeks per report = 100 weeks of analyst time per cycle.
 Even with a dedicated team, it's structurally impossible to cover every report at the depth needed to catch these patterns.

 ### What's At Stake